 The high volume of client funds and data processed by us, or by our out-sourced resources abroad, in our transaction related businesses entails risks for which we may be held liable if the accuracy or timeliness of the transactions processed is not correct.
+In addition, related to our payroll and employee benefits businesses, we store personal information about some of our clients and their employees for which we may be liable under the Health Insurance Portability and Accountability Act or other governmental regulations if the security of this information is breached.
 We could incur significant legal expense to defend any claims against us, even those claims without merit.
-While we carry insurance against these potential liabilities, we cannot be certain that circumstances surrounding such an error would be entirely reimbursed through insurance coverage.
+While we carry insurance against these potential liabilities, we cannot be certain that circumstances surrounding such an error or breach of security would be entirely reimbursed through insurance coverage.
 We believe we have controls and procedures in place to address our fiduciary responsibility and mitigate these risks.
 However, if we are not successful in managing these risks, our business, financial condition and results of operations may be harmed.